pedroherrerovidal/amLDS/README.md

 This repository is the official implementation of aligned mixture of latent dynamical systems (amLDS) published at NeurIPS 2021.

 amLDS is a probabilistic method to align neural responses and efficiently decode stimuli across animals.
-It learns independent mappings of different recordings into a shared latent manifold, where stimulus-evoked dynamics are similar across animals but distint across stimuli allowing for accurate stimulus decoding.
+It learns independent mappings of different recordings into a shared latent manifold, where stimulus-evoked dynamics are similar (identical) across animals but distint across stimuli allowing for accurate stimulus decoding.

 ![](./misc/figs.png)